sa778888/musico/README.md

 # 🎵 Musico – Free Song Streaming App

-Musico is a **free and open-source music streaming app** that allows users to search, stream, and enjoy their favorite tracks seamlessly.
-Powered by YouTube, this app brings a simple and clean user experience, delivering high-quality music playback with minimal setup.
+Musico is a **free and open-source music streaming app** that allows users to search, stream, and enjoy their favorite tracks seamlessly and free.

 ---
 visit at : https://musico-eight.vercel.app/
 ## 🚀 Features

 - 🔍 **Search for Songs** by title and artist
-- ▶️ **Stream Music** directly from YouTube
+- ▶️ **Stream Music** for free unlimited
 - 🖼️ Dynamic **thumbnails and metadata** for tracks
-- 🎧 Listener count display
+- 🎧 Liked Song playlist
-- 📱 Fully responsive design
+- 📱 Huge library
-- 📦 Easily exportable to a mobile app via Capacitor

 ---